 We plan to have at the bare minimum an Alpha, or mockups of the UI, complete by the end of this semester in order to get much needed feedback on the look and feel.
-This will give us essential time during the Summer to tinker with the GUI and develop a Beta of the app by July.
+For more information, see Current Project Status below.